Blessings for the Hebrew Month of Nissan

 9. Linked to the constellation Aries (the ram or the lamb).
 Jesus is the lamb of God who takes away the sin of the world (John 1:29 ).
 God provided a ram for Abraham to sacrifice instead of Isaac.
 He is Jehovah Jireh and God will provide (Gen. 22:14 ).
 Expect unusual sources of provision.

 10. The month kings go to war; the new year for kings.
 God wants to “expand” you.
 Declare that plans and new beginnings shall begin to take place.
-Many of us have gone through a three-day fast during the past few months.
-Now you will see the results of it.
+Go to war with the Lord!
+(2 Sam.
+11:1 ).

 11. The month of speech.
 If you speak negatively during this month, it will adversely affect you three to four months later.
 The seeds of negativity take root and will pull you backward.
 Conversely, your positive confessions should “grab the wind” and change the atmosphere.
 (See 1 Peter 3:9 ; 1 Samuel 1:17 ; 2:20–21 .)